Welcome to Taxing Tariffs!

 America has been steeped in and indeed began by “opting out of” tariffs since before its beginning, so let’s state what tariffs are.
 Tariffs are duties on imports that are paid at the ports and docks, and if passed on to consumers they become taxes on individuals.
 In the nascent States this was well understood.
 To hear politicians speak today, one would think that tariffs are only placed on other nations: a tariff on China, a tariff on Canadian imports, a tariff on Mexican auto parts.
 U.S. tariffs are paid by U.S. corporate entities and U.S. citizens, period.

 Do you feel any price pain due to tariffs?
 Do you think there’s still a divide in this country on the topic of tariffs?
-Let us know INFO@MICRONCORP.COM.
+Let us know @MICRONCORP.COM.
 After that, we’ll see you next time on TAXING TARIFFS.